jun-xiao-mainlinestem/2026base/doc/test_auton_buttons.md

 ### 7. Show status
 **Button: R2**
-- ✅ If hold this button while driving, upon releasing it, the controller displays current heading and distance drived.
+- ✅ If hold this button while driving, upon releasing it, the controller displays current heading and distance driven.

-## 📋 Button Summary
+## Button Summary

 | Button | Action | When |
 |--------|--------|------|